Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Related Work

-CCS also align with another classic goal of HCI research, which is to help users assesses the veracity of information that they encounter on social media.
-Emerging from journalistic practice, one approach to address this issue is to rely on external fact-checking~\cite{walterFactCheckingMetaAnalysisWhat2020,youngFactCheckingEffectivenessFunction2018}, where independent organizations verify public claims and publish their determinations.
-While these techniques can have positive effects, they are time-consuming and traditionally require a large amount of professional labor~\cite{hassanDetectingCheckworthyFactual2015,junejaHumanTechnologicalInfrastructures2022}, and thus may struggle keep up with the speed at which content is published on the internet~\cite{micallefTrueFalseStudying2022}.
-As a result, researchers have explored more scalable approaches, such as automated tools to support human fact-checkers~\cite{warrenShowMeWork2025}, as well as fully-automated approaches~\cite{guoSurveyAutomatedFactChecking2022,hassanQuestAutomateFactChecking}.
-While external fact-checks are often found on websites different from where the claim originated, such as Snopes\footnote{\url{https://www.snopes.com/}} or Politifact\footnote{\url{https://www.politifact.com/}}, social media platforms may also provide their own fact-checks, which can be presented directly alongside user-posted content~\cite{HowFactcheckingWorks}.
-Studies have investigated both the most effective ways to present these fact-checks in order to shift belief~\cite{claytonRealSolutionsFake2020} and also the psychological characteristics that make some users reluctant to engage with them~\cite{tanakaWhoDoesNot2023}.
-In addition to issues of efficacy, and the large cost of running such fact-check programs, social media platforms have struggled with allegations and perceptions that their fact-checks are biased against certain political ideologies~\cite{cotterFactCheckingCrisisCOVID192022}.
+One moderation approach frequently studied in HCI research is the use of professional fact-checking to deal with misinformation~\cite{walterFactCheckingMetaAnalysisWhat2020,youngFactCheckingEffectivenessFunction2018}.
+Emerging from journalistic practice, professional fact-checking empowers certain individuals or organizations to verify public claims and publish determinations about their accuracy.
+While these techniques can have positive effects, they are time-consuming and require a large amount of professional labor~\cite{hassanDetectingCheckworthyFactual2015,junejaHumanTechnologicalInfrastructures2022}, and thus may struggle to keep up with the speed at which content is published on the internet~\cite{micallefTrueFalseStudying2022}.
+As a result, researchers have explored automated ways to scale fact-checking~\cite{warrenShowMeWork2025,guoSurveyAutomatedFactChecking2022,hassanQuestAutomateFactChecking}.
+Beyond research into fact-check production, studies have also investigated the effects that fact-checks have on users who encounter them~\cite{eckerPsychologicalDriversMisinformation2022}.
+This work has explored both the most effective ways to present fact-checks in order to shift user belief~\cite{claytonRealSolutionsFake2020}, as well as the psychological characteristics that make some users reluctant to engage with them~\cite{tanakaWhoDoesNot2023}.
+In addition to issues of efficacy, and the large cost of running such fact-check programs, social media platforms have struggled with allegations and perceptions that their fact-checks are biased against certain political ideologies~\cite{cotterFactCheckingCrisisCOVID192022,jiangReasoningPoliticalBias2020}.